 - Business may be home-based or located in an owned or leased commercial space;

-- Business must certify if they have received PPP and/or CARES Act SBA loans funds as of time of application submittal;
+- Business must certify if they have received PPP/SBA funds and the amount in which they received as of time of application submittal;

 - Business cannot be a publicly traded company; and